-The purpose of this module is to introduce students to business activities and controls in the business cycles and addresses the method for auditing in these business cycles.
-Detail focus will be place on risks, internal controls and audit procedures that are applicable to the cycles of a business.
-The cycles that are addressed are: Revenue and receipt cycle, purchase and payment cycle, payroll cycle, production and inventory cycle, bank and cash cycle and the investment and finance cycle.
+The purpose of this module is to introduce students to business activities and controls in the business-environment-and addresses the method-and principles for auditing each business cycles.
+Detailed focus is placed on risks, internal controls and audit procedures a business's cycles.